 15A NCAC 13B .1404 SITING/DESIGN REQUIREMENTS FOR SOLID WASTE COMPOST FACILITIES

-(a) A site shall meet the following requirements at the time of initial permitting and shall continue to meet these requirements throughout the life of the permit only on the property owned or controlled by the applicant or by the landowner(s) at the time of permitting:
+(a) A site shall meet the requirements of this Rule at the time of initial permitting and shall continue to meet these requirements throughout the life of the permit only on the site property owned or controlled by the applicant or by the landowner(s) at the time of permitting.

-(2) A 100‑foot minimum buffer is required between all property lines and compost areas for Type 3 and 4 facilities, 50-foot for Type 1 or 2 facilities;
+(2) A 100‑foot buffer shall be maintained between all property lines and compost areas for Type 3 and 4 facilities, 50-foot for Type 1 or 2 facilities.

-(3) A 500‑foot minimum buffer is required between compost areas and residences or dwellings not owned and occupied by the permittee, except that Type 1 and Small Type 2 and 3 facilities shall have a 200-foot minimum buffer;
+(3) A 500‑foot buffer shall be maintained between compost areas and residences or dwellings not owned and occupied by the permittee, except that Type 1 and Small Type 2 and 3 facilities shall maintain a 200-foot buffer.

-(4) A 100‑foot minimum buffer is required between all wells and compost areas, except monitoring wells;
+(4) A 100‑foot buffer shall be maintained between all wells and compost areas, except monitoring wells.

-(5) A 50‑foot minimum buffer is required between perennial streams/rivers and compost areas;
+(5) A 50‑foot buffer shall be maintained between perennial streams and rivers and compost areas.

-(6) A compost facility shall be located in accordance with 15A NCAC 2B .0200, Classification and Water Quality Standards Applicable to Surface Waters in North Carolina;
+(6) A compost facility shall be located in accordance with 15A NCAC 02B .0200, Classification and Water Quality Standards Applicable to Surface Waters in North Carolina.

-(7) All portions of any compost facility located over a closed‑out disposal area shall be designed with a pad adequate to protect the disposal area cap from being disturbed, as defined in Part (a)(10)(E) of this Rule, and there shall be no runoff from the pad onto the cap or side slopes of the closed out area;
+(7) All portions of a compost facility located over a closed‑out disposal area shall be designed with a pad adequate to protect the disposal area cap from being disturbed, as defined in Part (a)(10)(C) of this Rule, and there shall be no runoff from the pad onto the cap or side slopes of the closed out area.

-(8) A 25‑foot minimum distance is required between compost areas and swales or berms to allow for adequate access of fire fighting equipment;
+(8) A 25‑foot minimum distance shall be maintained between compost areas and swales or berms;

 (9) A site shall meet the following surface water requirements:

-(B) A site shall not cause a discharge of pollutants into waters of the state that is in violation of the requirements of the National Pollutant Discharge Elimination System (NPDES), under Section 402 of the Clean Water Act; and
+(B) a site shall not cause a discharge of pollutants into waters of the State that is in violation of the requirements of the National Pollutant Discharge Elimination System (NPDES), pursuant to Section 402 of the Clean Water Act; and

-(10) A site shall meet the following groundwater requirements:
+(10) A site shall meet the following groundwater and operations area pad requirements:

-(A) A site shall not contravene groundwater standards as established under 15A NCAC 2L;
+(A) a site shall not contravene groundwater standards as set forth in 15A NCAC 02L;

 (b) For Subparagraphs (a)(2) through (a)(4) and Part (a)(10)(B) of this Rule, alternative minimum buffers or requirements may be modified by the Division, based on the waste type, facility design, and regional topography, if necessary to protect public health and the environment or to prevent the creation of a nuisance.

 (c) A site shall meet the following design requirements:

-(1) A site shall not allow uncontrolled public access;
+(1) a site shall not allow unauthorized public access;

-(2) A site shall meet the requirements of the Sedimentation Pollution Control Law (15A NCAC 4);
+(2) a site shall meet the requirements of Sedimentation Control (15A NCAC 04);

-(3) A site shall meet the requirements of the Air Pollution Control Requirements (15A NCAC 2D) to minimize fugitive emissions and odors; and
+(3) a site shall meet the requirements of the Air Pollution Control Requirements (15A NCAC 02D) to minimize fugitive emissions and odors; and

-(4) A site shall be designed to minimize odors at the property boundary by means such as expanded buffers, consideration of topography and wind patterns, or process layout design.
+(4) a site shall be designed to minimize odors at the property boundary by means such as expanded buffers, consideration of topography and wind patterns, or process layout design.